chpc-uofu/spack-config/readme.md

 #### Code modification

 Even with the use of projections, as of ver.
-0.16, parts of the path are hard coded, so, we had to makea small change to ```lib/spack/spack/modules/lmod.py```.
-The original code builds the module file path as:
+0.16, parts of the path are hard coded, so, we had to makea small change to ```[lib/spack/spack/modules/lmod.py](https://github.com/spack/spack/blob/develop/lib/spack/spack/modules/lmod.py)```.
+The original code builds the module file path at line 244 as:
 ```
         fullname = os.path.join(
             self.arch_dirname,  # root for lmod files on this architecture